-The Arch of Titus is the oldest of the two remaining arches on the Forum Romanum.
+The Arch of Titus is the oldest of the two remaining arches on the Roman Forum.
 The triumphal arch was built in 81-85 AD to commemorate the capture of Jerusalem over the Jewish Zealots.

-The fifteen meter (about 50ft) tall arch is located at the Forum Romanum, at the highest point of the Via Sacra.
+The fifteen meter (about 50ft) tall arch is located at the Roman Forum, at the highest point of the Via Sacra.
 It is the oldest surviving example of a Roman arch.